Today we’re explaining to you all about using stock images for social media to grow your business!

 Keeping up with the Trends

 Social media is the land of the right now.
-Ten minutes ago are old news, yesterday was ages ago.
+Ten minutes ago is old news, yesterday was ages ago.
 These platforms are huge trendsetters in terms of business, content marketing, and visuals, so to do them right you must (must!) be up to date with the latest trends.

 - This cool list of 10 2020 social media trends by Searchenginejournal.com picks up some very interesting strategies to tackle this year across various mediums